 Should commercial conveyancing searches disclose planned roadworks that could affect a commercial estate in Ashton Under Lyne?

 Its becoming the norm that commercial conveyancing solicitors in Ashton Under Lyne will order a SiteSolutions Highways report as it dramatically cuts the time that conveyancers invest in looking into accurate data on highways that impact buildings and development assets in Ashton Under Lyne.
 The search result sets out definitive information on the adoption status of roads, footpaths and verges, as well as the implication of traffic schemes and the rights of way surrounding a commercial development sites in Ashton Under Lyne.

 For every commercial conveyancing transaction in Ashton Under Lyne it is crucial to investigate the adoption status of roads surrounding a site.
 Failure to identify developments where adoption procedures have not been dealt with adequately can result in delays to Ashton Under Lyne commercial conveyancing transactions as well as pose a risk to future plans for the site.
 These searches are not ordered for residential conveyancing in Ashton Under Lyne.

-I am buying my first flat in Ashton Under Lyne benefiting from help to buy.
-The sellers would not budge the amount so I negotiated £7000 of extras instead.
-The property agent suggested that I not to tell my conveyancer about the side-deal as it could affect my loan with the lender.
-Is this normal?.
+I am buying a new build house in Ashton Under Lyne benefiting from help to buy.
+The developers refused to reduce the price so I negotiated £7000 of fixtures and fittings instead.
+The property agent advised me not disclose to my conveyancer about this side-deal as it would jeopardize my mortgage with Alliance & Leicester .
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.